 - Mister Buyer: "I heard about your red, round, sweet, tasty, and tender apples growing in a sunny meadow.
 I'd really like to eat one."

-- Mister Salesman: "Kind of you, Mister Mayor.
+- Mister Salesman: "Kind of you, Mister Buyer.
 But it's late, and I am going to sleep.
 What if you come back later this week?"

 - Mister Buyer: "I came today as your neighbor shared a post where you say you are running out of stock.
 When can I come back?"